 Foxconn became Apple's principal manufacturer, producing first the iPod and then the iPhone.
 The low costs of Foxconn's Chinese operations forced competitors to move to China too, until it became too expensive to manufacture electronics anywhere else.
 Critics said conditions at Foxconn were inhumane; several workers committed suicide.

 Foxconn has two plants in Shanxi province, once the hope for broadening that coal-dependent region's industrial base.
-Shifting supply chains have hit them hard: America imported 47% of its smartphones from China in the first half of 2025, down from 81% the year before, and Shanxi's exports shrank by 33% in the second quarter of 2025, the biggest drop of any province.
+Shifting supply chains have hit them hard as America has rapidly cut its share of smartphone imports from China.

-Foxconn is Apple's biggest supplier and now assembles nearly one in five of its iPhones in India.
-It pledged $1.5bn to expand its Indian operations, as Apple hopes to make all the handsets it sells in America in Indian plants by 2026.
+Foxconn is Apple's biggest supplier and now assembles nearly one in five of its iPhones in India, pledging $1.5bn to expand its Indian operations.

 Robots that were previously used by Foxconn to put the circular "home" button on earlier generations of iPhones were repurposed to install microchips—an example of how software-driven reprogramming has improved the lifetime return on investment in industrial robots.